Why Use Models in System and Product Design?

 “When can you get us some screens?”

-That’s why product teams want to see detailed, designed screens ASAP.
-Design deliverables soon become de facto requirements docs and everyone yearns for the moment Design gets it “right” and unblocks Development.
+Which is why product teams want to see detailed, designed screens ASAP.
+Design deliverables soon become de facto requirements docs and everyone hopes that the next revision will be the moment Design gets it “right” and unblocks Development.

-Working with screens severely limits the breadth of product issues a product team considers at any point in time.
-This increases the chance that the team will overlook one or more critical requirements (see either use case) until it’s too late to address them.
+Working with screens severely limits the breadth of product issues that a product team can consider at any point in time.
+This increases the chance that the team will overlook one or more critical requirements (see either use case above) until it’s too late to address them.

 A model can present a top-down view of a single feature, an entire product, or, most powerfully, a complete system.
 A model can show connections, relationships and product architectures that would be impossible to show or describe in a set of screens or flows.

 A model is easier to build, modify, and maintain than any set of screens and flows.
-A model may be any combination of flow charts, data flows, architectural diagrams, user journeys, text tables or any other visualization tools.
+A model can be any combination of flow charts, data flows, architectural diagrams, user journeys, text tables or any other visualization method needed to describe issues and capture decisions.

-The current version of any model should provide the context needed to allow the product team to make their next decision—whether it be technical-, business-, or design-related—with confidence.
+The current version of any model provides the context needed to allow the product team to make their next set of technical, business, or design decisions with confidence.

-And that’s and that’s a good time to start designing screens.
+And that’s a good time to start designing screens.

 What’s the difference between a product model and a system model?

-A system model (see the ACME B2B Reseller Platform use case) places a product model into context with factors over which the product team has limited-to-no control but which must be accommodated in the final product definition.
+A system model (see the ACME B2B Reseller Platform▸ use case) places a product model into an even larger context which includes factors over which the product team has limited-to-no control but which must be accommodated in the final product definition.
 These may include internal legacy systems which the product must integrate with but which cannot be modified, third-party services with established APIs (e.g. Square for credit card transaction), and—most important of all—established business practices which are simply too entrenched and which will never change no matter what benefits the product may bring.
-For example, the best designed client management system will fail if it doesn’t meet applicable governance and privacy standards.
+For example, the best designed client-management system will fail if it doesn’t meet applicable governance and privacy standards.

 Long-term product vision?
 Short-term scope reduction?
 A system model can help with both.

 A huge benefit of working with system models is their broad scope.
 A system model will often identify opportunities well-beyond current schedules, resources, and goals.
 These opportunities are typically so large they do not contribute to short-term scope creep.
-A future roadmap or vision, however broadly defined, can help product teams avoid making short-term decisions which could limit future innovation.
+Capturing these opportunities in a future roadmap or vision, however broadly defined, can help product teams avoid making short-term decisions which could limit future innovation.

-Conversely, a system model can help product teams reduce product scope when inevitable problems and delays arise and still deliver a consistent, holistic, and compelling product experience.
+Conversely, a system model can help product teams reduce product scope when inevitable problems and delays arise while still delivering a consistent, holistic, and compelling product experience.

 How to build a model.